 Pupils' contributions and achievements are recognised and valued as part of the Alfreton Park School teaching approach.
-Each Teacher is responsible for setting and assessing SMART targets and record progress onto the BSquared Assessment system.
+Each teacher is responsible for setting and assessing their own learning outcomes for their class and record progress onto the B Level and B Skills Assessment system.